Zwt-hello/SpaceTargetSample-NReal/README.md

 # SpaceTargetSample-NReal
- SpaceTarget 3rd AR sdk sample , base on MR Nreal
+This is a sample about NReal base on SpaceTarget